Alfv\'en waves at low magnetic Reynolds number: Transitions between diffusion, dispersive Alfv\'en waves and nonlinear propagation: Electrically driven waves

 \subsection{Phenomenology of the propagative maxima}

-The propagative resonance is governed by the reflection of Alfv\'en waves on the Hartmann walls, as each propagative resonance corresponds to values of $\Rn$ (or of the frequency) for which the wavelength $l_A=V_A/2\pi\omega$ is an integer fraction of the channel height $h$ or, equivalently, $\Ja=\{1/4,1/2,3/4,1...\}$.\\ Far from the electrode, the radial velocity and potential gradients are small compared to the axial ones.
+The propagative resonance is governed by the reflection of AW on the Hartmann walls, as each propagative resonance corresponds to values of $\Rn$ (or of the frequency) for which the wavelength $l_A=V_A/2\pi\omega$ is an integer fraction of the channel height $h$ or, equivalently, $\Ja=\{1/4,1/2,3/4,1...\}$.\\ Far from the electrode, the radial velocity and potential gradients are small compared with the axial ones.
 This is made visible through the horizontal orientation of $\varphi$ isolines as $r$ increases (figure \ref{fig:mapping_phase_shift_Ha_Reta}).
-In areas of low radial gradient, such as near $r=0.4$, propagative resonances appear at $\Ja=\left\{1/4, 3/4\right\}$ \emph{i.e.} respectively $l_A=\left\{1h/4, 3h/4 \right\}$.
+In areas of low radial gradient, such as near $r=0.4$, propagative resonances appear at $\Ja=\left\{1/4, 3/4\right\}$ {i.e.}, respectively, $l_A=\left\{h/4, 3h/4 \right\}$.
 This is illustrated on figure \ref{fig:alpha_vs_Luw_diff_r}, which shows the variations of $\alpha$ with $\Ja$ for two radial locations $r=\left\{0.1, 0.4\right\}$ at $\Ha= 3.8 \times 10^4$.
-The maximum in $\alpha$ results from the co-existence of a minimum of $|\widehat{\nabla_r\phi}|$ at the bottom wall and a maximum at the top wall.
-This is also visible from the location of the node and anti-node of $|\widehat{\nabla_r\phi}|$ along the dashed line ( \dashedLine) $r=0.4$ in figures \ref{fig:mapping_ampl_Ha_Reta}b and \ref{fig:mapping_ampl_Ha_Reta}c.
-This case corresponds to theory and observations of \cite{jameson_1964}, whose resonances also appears at $\Ja=1/4$ and $3/4$, in our notations.
+The maximum in $\alpha$ results from the coexistence of a minimum of $|\widehat{\bm\nabla_r\phi}|$ at the bottom wall and a maximum at the top wall.
+This is also visible from the location of the node and antinode of $|\widehat{\bm\nabla_r\phi}|$, $\alpha$ and $\varphi$ along the dashed line ( \dashedLine) $r=0.4$ {in figures \ref{fig:mapping_ampl_Ha_Reta}$(b,c)$, \ref{fig:mapping_att_coef_Ha_Reta}$(b,c)$ and \ref{fig:mapping_phase_shift_Ha_Reta}$(b,c)$, respectively.
+This case corresponds to theory and experiments by} \cite{jameson_1964}, whose resonances also appear at $\Ja=1/4$ and $3/4$, in our notations.